Fast Large Language Model Collaborative Decoding via Speculation: Introduction

-\textbf{Secondly, alternating each model as proposer and verifier can further accelerate the ensemble process.} In standard SD, the proposer and verifier are fixed, with one model consistently serving as the proposer and the other as the verifier.
-However, we observe that in the ensemble setting, this static assignment is suboptimal, as it fails to fully leverage the bonus token.
+\textbf{Secondly, alternating each model as proposer and verifier can further accelerate the collaboration process.} In standard SD, the proposer and verifier are fixed, with one model consistently serving as the proposer and the other as the verifier.
+However, we observe that in the collaborative decoding setting, this static assignment is suboptimal, as it fails to fully leverage the bonus token.
 In SD, when all tokens from the proposal model are accepted by the target model, the target model will naturally generate an additional token, referred to as the \textit{bonus token}.
-However, since the bonus token is drawn from the target model's distribution rather than the ensemble distribution, it cannot be directly appended to the ensemble output.
-A naive solution might be to discard the bonus token or to re-query the proposal model and compute the ensemble distribution.
-Instead, we propose an alternative approach: treating the bonus token as a proposal from the target model, which is then verified by the proposer model.
-This insight leads to the development of a more efficient framework, the \textit{Alternate Proposal Framework}, illustrated in \cref{fig:ob2}.
-Combined with the speculative-based ensemble, the alternate proposal framework forms the proposed SE.
-Moreover, we extend SE to the more general $n$-model ensemble case in \cref{subsec:tetris}.
+However, since the bonus token is drawn from the target model's distribution rather than the combined distribution, it cannot be directly appended to the output of collaborative decoding.
+A naive solution might be to discard the bonus token or to re-query the proposal model and compute the combined distribution.
+Instead, we propose a more efficient approach: treating the bonus token as a proposal from the target model, which is then verified by the proposer model.
+This insight leads to the \textit{Alternate Proposal Framework}, illustrated in \cref{fig:ob2}.
+Combined with the Naive-CoS, the alternate proposal framework forms the proposed CoS.
+We further extend CoS to the general case of $n$-model collaboration in \cref{subsec:tetris}.

+As shown in \cref{fig:ob2}(a), in standard collaborative decoding, each model invocation can generate only one probability distribution, so generating $n$ tokens requires $2n$ model invocations.
+With the alternate proposal framework (Figure \cref{fig:ob2}(b)), each invocation can generate two distributions in the optimal case, thereby doubling the generation efficiency.